Dr Liam Grealy

 Liam trained in gender and cultural studies at the University of Sydney, where he has worked in the Housing for Health Incubator (2018–).
 In that context, Liam’s research concerns housing and infrastructure policy in regional and remote Australia and southeast Louisiana, where he was a visiting research scholar at Louisiana State University (2018-2020).

 Liam’s ongoing research draws on several collaborations.
 He is a founder of Infrastructural Inequalities, a member of the Affirmative Feminist Boys Studies group, and a member of the Northern Territory Climate Justice Steering Committee.
-Ongoing research projects also concern water and energy policy in northern and central Australia, boys and boyhood, and higher degree research supervision.
+Ongoing research projects also concern water and energy policy in northern and central Australia, Indigenous housing governance, boys and boyhood, and higher degree research supervision.